phipgn/cajon_online_spring_mvc/README.md

 # Description
 A website to sell cajon online; developed using Java Spring MVC.

+# Requirements:
+Please take a look at the files *docs/Cajon Online Requirements.docx*

 # Specifications
 - **Technology:** SpringMVC.
 - **Database:** MySQL.